bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+     Semantic HTML is the skeleton to your code.
+It introduces meaning to the web page.
+Everything you do from here out is based on you having a strong HTML code.
+So when you make your sections, divs, paragraphs, and headings, you want to make them specific so that you have the ability to single them out later on when changing up your format and design.
+It is really important to make the codes easy to read so that when you have 20 or 30 pages worth of documents added together, it doesn't become overwhelming.
+Semantic HTML is the way you organize your HTML code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+    Display block sets the element to be block level, hence its name.
+By being block level it will not share the space with other elements.
+It takes up the full width of the a page from left to right and havs a line break before and after the element, an example of a block level element is the h1 tag.
+Display inline sets elements to be shown inline even if that is not their standard behavior.
+With Display: Inline, the top and bottom margins/paddings are not followed.
+A good example of this would be an anchor tag.

 3. What are the 4 areas of the box model?
+    The four areas of box model is content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+    While working on Flexbox the axis being described is perpendicular to the main-axis

 5. Explain why git is valuable to a team of developers.
+     I believe git is valuable because it isolates each change made to the code so you can see exactly what is being changed, updated, and where to target your search if there is an issue with codes not working.
+It has the section to add comments with the 50-72 rule to allow other developers to see the changes being made and can help break down codes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [x] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+-[x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-- [ ] Add your project manager as a reviewer on the pull-request
+- [x] Add your project manager as a reviewer on the pull-request
-- [ ] Your project manager will count the project as complete by merging the branch back into master.
+- [x] Your project manager will count the project as complete by merging the branch back into master.